LearnersGuild/guide/General/Membership/resources-for-guild-alumni-and-community-members.md

 ### Resources available to Guild Alums & Community Members

 As alumni and community members you have access to most of the same resources.
-You are, however, responsible for making sure that your use of resources _does not limit access for currently active learners. _Please note the slight differences between Alumni and Community Member access to the physical space.
+You are, however, responsible for making sure that your use of resources _does not limit access for currently active learners_.
+Please note the slight differences between Alumni and Community Member access to the physical space.

 #### Examples of Available Resources